zhiyichenGT/zhiyichen.github.io/index.md

 Feb, 2023: The joint work with Peng Li on *DiffPrep: Differentiable Data Preprocessing Pipeline Search for Learning over Tabular Data* was accepted by the The ACM Special Interest Group on Management of Data (SIGMOD) 2023.

 Feb, 2023: I presented a lightning talk on *Improving the Inference of Sibling Autonomous Systems* at NANOG 87 in Atlanta.
-The recording can be found at https://youtu.be/AK9PpC8FX9E.
+The recording can be found at [NANOG Talk](https://youtu.be/AK9PpC8FX9E).

 Jan, 2023: My work *Improving the Inference of Sibling Autonomous Systems* was accepted by the Passive and Active Measurement Conference (PAM) 2023.
+[Paper](https://link.springer.com/chapter/10.1007/978-3-031-28486-1_15) [Dataset](https://github.com/InetIntel/Improving-Inference-of-Sibling-ASes)

 July, 2022: I presented a talk *Mapping ASNs to Organizations* at MapKIT Workshop 2022.